TheTexta/obsidian-main/proactive interference.md

 #cognitive-psychology
-Proactive Interference::When prior learning disrupts the recall of new information.
+Proactive Interference::When prior learning disrupts the recall of new information. eg. changing your password and still typing in the old password while finding it difficult to remember your new password.